By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Alternative 1 (current choice):

-is executed when inside a folder.
-The user does not have to specify the folder index andtest
+testis executed when inside a folder.
+The user does not have to specify the folder index andtestwould just immediately display the first card in this current folder.-

 Pros: The most logical way of carrying out a test session is when the user is in the folder that he or she wants to be tested on.
 Lesser dependency on entering and exiting folder methods.